Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 Lunchtime is approaching and you have just arrived in Sicily, an enchanting and welcoming island with a history spanning thousands of years, rich in culture, mythology, art, and natural beauty, set like a precious gem among the crystal-clear waters of the Mediterranean Sea.

-Traditional Sicilian gastronomy is varied and it offers several delicacies, showing the cultural influences of various people who have followed one another throughout its ancient history.
+Traditional Sicilian food is varied and it offers several delicacies, showing the cultural influences of various people who have followed one another throughout its ancient history.
 Its regional recipes are a bond of Mediterranean fragrances and aromas, which constitute an out-and-out melting pot of flavours, derived from North African fusions, Greek, Arabic, Hispanic, Norman, and French cuisine.

-We have chosen the top 10 typical dishes you must try once in your life for enthusiastic people who want to undertake an itinerary of taste to discover some Sicilian specialties and traditional food.
+We have chosen the top 10 Sicilian typical dishes you must try once in your life for enthusiastic people who want to undertake an itinerary of taste to discover some Sicilian specialties and traditional food.

 Sicilian typical dishes: a world-famous food heritage